Generalizing the de Finetti--Hewitt--Savage theorem: Introduction

-\begin{customthm}{4.2} Let $S$ be a Hausdorff topological space, with $\mathcal{B}(S)$ denoting its Borel sigma algebra.
-Let $\prs$ be the space of all Radon probability measures on $S$ and $\mathcal{B}(\prs)$ be the Borel sigma algebra on $\prs$ with respect to the $A$-topology on $\prs$.
+\begin{customthm}{2.5} Let $S$ be a Hausdorff space, with $\mathcal{B}(S)$ denoting its Borel sigma algebra.
+Let $\ps$ be the space of all Borel probability measures on $S$ and $\mathcal{B}(\ps)$ be the Borel sigma algebra on $\ps$ with respect to the $A$-topology\footnote{This topology, named after A.D.
+Alexandroff, is studied in Appendix \ref{AppA}.
+Briefly, it is the coarsest topology on $\ps$ with respect to which the map $\mu \mapsto \mathbb{E}_{\mu}(f)$ is upper-semicontinuous, whenever $f \colon S \to \mathbb{R}$ is a bounded upper-semicontinuous function.} on $\ps$.